 Assange denies the accusations, saying they are an attempt to smear him.
 His attorneys are fighting his extradition on procedural and human-rights grounds.

-Riddell rejected Assange's lawyers' argument that Swedish prosecutors did not have the authority to issue a European arrest warrant.
-He ruled that the warrant was valid.
+He disagreed with Assange's lawyers that Swedish prosecutors did not have the authority to issue a European arrest warrant and ruled that the warrant was valid.

 Riddell also tossed out claims that Assange would not be able to obtain a fair trial in Sweden or that Swedish prosecutors had not made any effort to promptly interview Assange before he left Sweden last year.

 "In fact this is untrue," the judge said in the ruling.
 He said Assange's Swedish lawyer had made a "deliberate attempt to mislead the court" and that it was Assange who had avoided interrogation before he left Sweden.

 "It would be a reasonable assumption from the facts that Mr. Assange was deliberately avoiding interrogation before he left Sweden," Riddell wrote.

 Assange's lawyers have raised the possibility that Sweden would hand him over to the United States if Britain extradites him to Sweden.